US home prices jump at fastest pace in more than 15 years

 The S&P CoreLogic Case-Shiller 20-city home price index, released Tuesday, jumped nearly 15% in April from the previous year.
 That is up from a 13.4% annual gain in March.

-Many Americans have sought more living space since the pandemic kicked in, seeking larger homes in suburbs rather than apartments or smaller homes in cities.
-The rising demand has caused an historic run-up in home prices, which has also been fueled by low mortgage rates.
+Many Americans have sought more living space since the pandemic began, seeking larger homes in suburbs rather than apartments or smaller homes in cities.
+Historically low mortgage rates, restrained in part by the Federal Reserve's low-interest rate policies, have also spurred demand, just as the large millennial generation ages into a peak home-buying period.
 The price gains have been so dramatic that home sales have started to slow as more would-be buyers are priced out of the market.

+Still, economists said there is little sign that the housing market's blistering price increases are likely to cool off soon.

+“The forces that have propelled home price growth to new highs over the past year remain in place and are offering little evidence of abating,” said Matthew Speakman, an economist at real estate data provider Zillow.

 All 20 cities that make up the index reported higher year-over-year price gains in April than the previous month.
 Five cities — Charlotte, Cleveland, Dallas, Denver, and Seattle — had the largest 12-month price increases on records dating back 30 years.